Tourism

 • Preservation of cultural heritage: solidarity tourism can contribute to the preservation of cultural traditions and the protection of historical heritage.
 Local communities often value and preserve their traditions when they see that they are appreciated by visitors.

-• Job creation: Solidarity tourism can generate employment in areas where job opportunities are limited.
+• Job creation: Solidarity tourism can generate employment in areas where job opportunities are limited, providing stable income sources for local residents.

 Examples of solidarity tourism